For tasks you perform frequently, you can easily record a number of actions to help you work more efficiently.

 When you use the Insert Menu Item command to insert a command that opens a dialog box, you cannot disable the modal control in the Actions panel.

-It is easy to edit and customize actions.
 You can tweak the settings of any specific command within an action, add commands to an existing action, or step through an entire action and change any or all settings.